TheTomorrowLab/WP-Asset-Manager/README.md

 --------------

 - Enable and disable wordpress plugin scripts and stylesheets per page
-- Enable and custom scripts and stylesheets per page
+- Enable and disable custom scripts and stylesheets per page

 Issues
 --------------